eddmash/powerorm/docs/source/form/modelform.rst

 In this case, it would be redundant to define the field types in your form, because you've already defined the fields in your model. we will be using the :ref:`Author model<author_model_example>`.

-For this reason, Powerorm provides a helper class that lets you create a Form class from a Powerorm model.
+For this reason, Powerform provides a helper class that lets you create a Form class from a Powerorm model.

 For example: